ShiyiHuo/JustGo/README.md

 with friends through networked-play or in hotseat mode (... or with an AI if the user has no friends.)

+Implemented using NodeJS, ExpressJS, and MongoDB

+Excellent Team Members:
+* Martin Wan
+* David Mitchell
+* Shiyi Huo
+* Yuan Shao

 ### Screenshots

 ![Screenshots](/doc/gameplay.png)

-### Ongoing Project Notice
+### *** Ongoing Project Notice ***
-Note this project is far from complete and the files here are to demonstrate our planned architecture.
+Note this project is FAR from complete and the files here are to demonstrate our planned architecture.
 Development is underway with the following in course deadlines:

     June 26 -- Milestone 3 (Peer Review Designs)